dockstore/dockstore-documentation/docs/getting-started/delete-on-dockstore.rst

 -  Ensuring that the entry does not re-appear on Dockstore

 This tutorial walks through the process of deleting entries from Dockstore.
+This action is permanent and after you delete the workflow, it will no longer appear on Dockstore.

 Requirements for Deletion
 -------------------------